A study in linguistic relativity.

 We could force each of a clause’s events into the same timeline as that of its finite verb.
 For flexibility, though, it’s better to permit the independent interpretation of each of a sentence’s constituents.

 This leads to a general solution.
 We purposefully remain somewhat agnostic on its details.
 These details are difficult, for one, though a few subtleties are discussed below.
-More importantly, this proposal is rather a schematic which must eventually be refined.
+More importantly, though, this proposal is rather a schematic which must eventually be refined.

 Expression and translation